What’s the Best Retirement Investment in 2024?

 You put a small amount of money into the account, and the fund managers will take care of the rest, allowing it to grow in value.

-If you’d rather have someone else manage your money and have a few decades to wait, retirement income funds are ideal.
+If you would rather have someone else manage your money and have a few decades to wait, retirement income funds are ideal.

 Purchase Immediate Annuities